Before fixing the issue, it helps to understand the cause. Common reasons for a clogged drain in tub include:

 - Clay-heavy soil retains water and stresses pipes

-- Over 1,000 mm of annual rainfall (Environment Canada)
+- 1,000+ mm annual rainfall (Environment Canada)

-- Freeze-thaw cycles in winter shift and crack drains
+- Freeze-thaw cycles shift and crack drains

-Combined, these conditions create the perfect storm for a clogged drain in tub, and highlight the need for local expertise.
+Combined, these conditions create the perfect storm for a clogged drain in tub—and highlight the need for local expertise.

 McDowell’s Drain Clearing Services in St. Catharines

-- Root Removal Equipment: For outdoor lines affected by tree roots
+Root Removal Equipment: For outdoor lines affected by tree roots

-- Bio-Enzyme Maintenance: Long-term natural drain health without harsh chemicals
+Bio-Enzyme Maintenance: Natural, long-term drain health

-DIY vs. Professional Drain Clearing: Which is Better?
+DIY vs. Professional Drain Clearing

-Feature | DIY Methods | Professional Services |
+| Feature | DIY Methods | Professional Services |

-Cost | Low | Medium to High |
+| Cost | Low | Medium to High |

-Ease to use | Basic tools required | Expert handling |
+| Ease of Use | Basic tools required | Expert handling |

-effectiveness | Temporary surface fixes | Effective for deep/repeat clogs |
+| Effectiveness | Temporary surface fixes | Solves deep/repeat clogs |

-Risk of damage | Higher with incorrect methods | Minimal with expert care |
+| Risk of Damage | Higher | Minimal |

 Real Stories from St. Catharines Homeowners